sarahleavitt/nbTransmission/README.md

 This package is a group of functions used in infectious diseases analysis.
 It implements an algorithm to calculate relative transmission probabilities between cases in an infectious disease outbreak or cluster using naive Bayes.
-It also contians various functions to use these probabilities to estimate transmission paramaters such as the serial interval and reproductive number as well as estimate the contribution of covariates to the probabilities and visualize the results.
+It also contains various functions to use these probabilities to estimate transmission parameters such as the serial interval and reproductive number as well as estimate the contribution of covariates to the probabilities and visualize the results.

 The ideal use of this package is for infectious disease dataset with metadata on the